SparkPost/matchbox/unreleased.md

 - #340 - Restyles Select component
 - #340 - Label component with labelHidden prop now properly hides a screen reader accessible label
 - #340 - Select now properly uses aria-describedby to link to its helptext and error
+- #340 - Select with the required prop now applies the required HTML attribute to the input